hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 In the vector-add example above, the call to the `rand()` function could not be inlined or vectorised and therefore the loop could not be vectorised safely.
 But many other simple functions may not have this issue.
 You may be able to take steps such as manually inlining a function, rewriting the loop logic to remove function calls, annotating a functions call to include the `inline` keyword, etc.

 The final issue we'll deal with here is related to our first example -- loop dependencies.
-Compilers will generally attempt to vectorise your code if, and only if, (a) it believes the performance increase is worth it (evaluated at compile time using a cost-model) and (b) it believes that there are no loop dependencies.
+Compilers will generally attempt to vectorise your code if, and only if, (i) it believes the performance increase is worth it (evaluated at compile time using a cost-model) and (ii) it believes that there are no loop dependencies.
 In some applications, this latter concern is difficult to evaluate, and so compilers will always "play it safe", treating _assumed dependencies_ as _proven dependencies_.

 Take the following code, for example,